 Adaptation is the “process and outcome whereby thinking and feeling persons as individuals or in groups use conscious awareness and choice to create human and environmental integration.”

 The regulator subsystem is a person’s physiological coping mechanism.
-It’s the body’s attempt to adapt via regulation of our bodily processes, including neurochemical, and endocrine systems.
+The body attempts to adapt via regulation of our bodily processes, including neurochemical and endocrine systems.

 The cognator subsystem is a person’s mental coping mechanism.
 A person uses his brain to cope via self-concept, interdependence, and role function adaptive modes.